-This report summarises oceanographic conditions in NAFO Division 3P up to the spring of 2003 and represents the seventh such review of winter/spring oceanographic conditions in support of the annual cod assessments for this region.
+This report summarises oceanographic conditions in NAFO Division 3P up to the spring of 2004 with comparisons to the previous year and represents the eighth such review of winter/spring oceanographic conditions in support of the annual cod assessments for this region.
 The base period used to compute anomalies up to 2000 was defined as the 30-year time period from 1961-1990, in accordance with the convention of the World Meteorological Organization and recommendations from the North Atlantic Fisheries Organization's (NAFO) Scientific Council.
 Beginning in 2001 the base period used for the computation of anomalies has been advanced to 1971-2000.
 There are however, insufficient salinity data available in this time period to produce meaningful averages.
-Therefore the base period for salinity anomalies encompassed all available data from the mid-1920s to 2002.
+Therefore the base period for salinity anomalies encompassed all available data from the mid-1920s to 2003.

 Assessments of the cod stock in this region have indicated a steady decline in biomass (SPA estimates) from the peak in 1985 to a minimum in 1992 followed by an increase during 1993-1997 after the implementation of a fishing moratorium.
 Recruitment also experienced a general decline since the early 1980s remaining at historical low values during most of the 1990s with a slight increase during 1997-1999 (Brattey et al. 2002).
-In this report, we present an overview of oceanographic conditions during 2002 and 2003 and provide an update to Colbourne and Murphy (2002), where a review of recent trends in the distribution and abundance of cod in relation to their thermal habitat was presented.
+In this report, we present an overview of oceanographic conditions during 2003 and 2004 and provide an update to Colbourne and Murphy (2003), where a review of recent trends in the distribution and abundance of cod in relation to their thermal habitat was presented.